ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 [certificate](https://arieg.bitbucket.io/pdf/hcvs17.pdf) is given in the form of an inductive program invariant.
 Using the invariant, we can prove that along any program path, every assertion holds.
-Unfortunately, the invariant is given with respect to LLVM-bytecode.
+Unfortunately, the invariant is given with respect to LLVM-bitcode.
 SmartACE does not yet offer tooling to make the certificate more readable.
-Interpreting the certificate requires inspecting the LLVM-bytecode, and then mapping the registers back to variables.
+Interpreting the certificate requires inspecting the LLVM-bitcode, and then mapping the registers back to variables.
 You can take it on good faith that the certificate states:

-  1. `Manager.fund.isOpen => called_openFund`
+  1. `Manager.fund.isOpen ==> called_openFund`
   2. `Manager.fund.owner == 1`

 Lemma one is straight forward.
 It states that whenever the guard variable for